daytwu/MechaCar_Statistical_Analysis/README.md

 The linear model effectively predicts the mpg for the MechaCar prototypes but only with a 71.49% accuracy indicated by the R-Squared value, which does not seem like much.
 This model can most likely be improved further with additional significant variables included.

+## Summary Statistics on Suspension Coils

+### The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?